-- A. The center shall develop, follow, and post a daily schedule that allows for flexibility as children's needs require and that meets the requirements of 8VAC20-781-320-B. The daily schedule need not apply on days occupied a majority of the time by a field trip or other special event.
-The daily schedule shall include opportunities for: - 1.
-Outdoor activity, weather and air quality allowing, for at least: - a.
-Fifteen minutes per day or session if the center operates up to three hours per day or session; - b.
+A. The center shall develop, follow, and post a daily schedule that allows for flexibility as children's needs require and that meets the requirements of 8VAC20-781-310 B. The daily schedule need not apply on days occupied a majority of the time by a field trip or other special event.
+The daily schedule shall include opportunities for:

+- 1. Outdoor activity, unless weather or the Air Quality Color Code Chart as provided by the Department of Environmental Quality indicates that outdoor conditions are hazardous, for at least: - a.
+Fifteen minutes per day or session if the center operates up to three hours per day or session: - b.
 Thirty minutes per day or session if the center operates between three and five hours per day or session; or - c.
 One hour per day or session if the center operates more than five hours per day or session. - 2.
 Sleep or rest.
 Centers operating five or more hours per day shall have a designated rest period for at least one hour but no more than two hours. - 3.
+Meals and snacks as specified in 8VAC20-781-610.
-Meals and snacks as specified in 8VAC20-781-620. - 4.
-Small and large motor activities, language and communication experiences, sensory experiences, art or music activities, and play acting or social living. - B. After the first 30 minutes, children not sleeping shall be permitted to engage in quiet activities.

-- C. A child who falls asleep in a place other than his designated sleeping location may remain in that space if comfortable and safe. - D. The licensee shall ensure that each sleeping toddler is individually checked for breathing, the color of the toddler's skin, signs of distress, and to ensure safe sleep conditions are still met every 30 minutes. - E. The licensee shall ensure that staff shall not confine children who are awake and not actively eating in one piece of equipment including: swings, highchairs, cribs, play pens, or other similar pieces of equipment for more than 30 consecutive minutes.
-Except when eating, the intervening time between confinements shall be at least one hour.
+- 4. Small and large motor activities, language and communication experiences, sensory experiences, art, or music activities, and play acting or social living. - B. After the first 30 minutes, children not sleeping shall be permitted to engage in quiet activities. - C. A child who falls asleep in a place other than his designated sleeping location may remain in that space if comfortable and safe. - D. The licensee shall ensure that each sleeping toddler is individually checked for breathing, the color of the toddler's skin, signs of distress, and to ensure safe sleep conditions are still met every 30 minutes. - E. The licensee shall ensure that staff shall not confine children who are awake and not actively eating in one piece of equipment including: swings, highchairs, cribs, play pens, or other similar pieces of equipment for more than 30 consecutive minutes.
+Except when eating, the intervening time between confinements shall be at least one hour. - 8VAC20-781-350.
+Daily care and activities for school age children. - A. The center shall develop, follow, and post, a daily schedule for school-age children that allows for flexibility based on their individual needs and the requirements of 8VAC20-781-310 B. This schedule need not apply on field trip days or special events. - B. Before or after school, the center shall provide an opportunity for children to do homework, projects, hobbies, small motor activities, art activities, or music activities in a suitable area.
+In the afternoon, there shall be an opportunity for large motor activities at least 25% of the time. - C. On non-school days, the center shall provide opportunities for large motor activities at least 25% of the time; small motor activities; projects, hobbies, or homework in a suitable place; art or music activities; outdoor activity unless weather or the Air Quality Color Code Chart as provided by the Department of Environmental Quality indicates that outdoor conditions are hazardous for at least one hour per day; and food as specified in 8VAC20-781-610.

 8VAC20-781-360.
-Daily care and activities for school age children.

-- A. The center shall develop, follow, and have available for review, a daily schedule for schoolage children that allows for flexibility based on their individual needs and the requirements of 8VAC20-781-320-B. This schedule need not apply on field trip days or special events. - B. Before or after school, the center shall provide an opportunity for children to do homework, projects, hobbies, small motor activities, art activities, or music activities in a suitable area.
-In the afternoon, there shall be an opportunity for large motor activities at least 25% of the time. - C. On non-school days, the center shall provide opportunities for large motor activities at least 25% of the time; small motor activities; projects, hobbies, or homework in a suitable place; art or music activities; outdoor activity except in hazardous conditions for at least one hour per day; and food as specified in 8VAC20-781-620.

-8VAC20-781-370.
 Daily care and activities for children with special needs.